-There is no denying that cyber hacking happens daily, and dentist should not think that they are an exemption.
+There is no denying that cyber hacking happens daily, and dentists should not think that they are an exemption.
 Healthcare services including dental practices are prime targets for hackers.
 In fact, small businesses containing health information are targeted quite often.

 Please click here to read our 10 essential cybersecurity steps for dentists to find out how to protect your dental practice online.